Showing posts with label Driving - Racers. Show all posts

 Preview Release Timeline Updates (for reference)

 I've made a few video recordings to flaunt the features of each release.
 All credit to Jonathan Thomas, Jamie Hamshere & Masteries (DMA audio) for all their hard work with each new release.
-Don't worry, the fantastic chip music remains as an option and the STe's DMA playback has no negative effect on the framerate.
-Great work lads, keep it up!!
+Don't worry, the fantastic chip music remains an option, and the STe's DMA playback has no negative effect on the framerate.
+Great work, lads, keep it up!!

 For reference, here are the links from each development build I have received: